Export: Packaging recipes and dependencies

 To maintain cross-compatibility and synchronization across Workato instances, a series of automatic checks will take place before a manifest can be exported.
 If assets were deleted, moved or renamed, the manifest structure will have changed from its previous configuration and will thus be highlighted to the user.

-In order to continue with the export process, the user must review the manifest and remove deleted files or accept changes.
+To continue with the export process, the user must review the manifest and remove deleted files or accept changes.

 As objects are deselected, warnings appear